niceandserious/crafty-vagrant/README.md

 * If this is a fresh install of Craft, you may see error pages until you've installed it by visiting  [http://craft.dev/admin/install](http://craft.dev/admin/install)

+* Crafty Vagrant will not install properly if the `unzip` command is not available from the command line.
+On Linux / OSX this is not usually a problem, but for Windows you might need to get an unzip executable file [here](http://stahlworks.com/dev/index.php?tool=zipunzip) and put it somewhere accessible from your PATH.

 ## Development

 If you want to work on Crafty Vagrant itself (ie. on the default config / starting templates), three steps are required: